 There were areas in the woods where it almost looked like it was showing, or like we were in a misty swamp or something as there were fuzzy spores everywhere.
 Think like the seeds from a dandelion clock, but everywhere!

-We spoke to one of the rangers and apparently it is the sores from an aspen tree.
+We spoke to one of the rangers and apparently it is the spores from an aspen tree.
 Normally they get washed or blown away but because it has been so dry recently they are just gathered together.
 So it’s very unusual but was kind of cool and felt pretty ethereal.
-Even during our picnic there were spores flying around us, it a LM out felt like ash falling the scenes from avatar after home tree burned down.
+Even during our picnic there were spores flying around us, at points it felt like ash falling in the scenes from Avatar after “home tree” burned down.
 Even though it was quite cool I was glad to be in the non fuzzy areas again as it was just everywhere and it felt like you were breathing it in!

-We had great fun and it is a lovely wood as it is so diverse, with open area, ponds as well as the more dense woodland areas.
+We had great fun and it is a lovely wood as it is so diverse, with open areas and ponds as well as the more dense woodland areas.

 The Easter holidays are over and I honestly can’t believe how quickly they have flown by.
 We’ve had lots of ups and down but mainly ups, thankfully, and lots of fun as a family while Monkey was being off school, so I thought I’d share a little run down of our adventures over the past couple of weeks rather than trying to write separate posts about what we got up and what is going on.